NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

     /*** Updating the Relation Cache Table ***/
     /** Update relation catalog record entry (number of records in relation catalog is decreased by 1) **/
-    // Hint: Get the entry corresponding to relation catalog from the relation
+    // Get the entry corresponding to relation catalog from the relation
     // cache and update the number of records and set it back
+    // (using RelCacheTable::setRelCatEntry() function)

     /** Update attribute catalog entry (number of records in attribute catalog is decreased by numberOfAttributesDeleted) **/
     // i.e., #Records = #Records - numberOfAttributesDeleted

-    // Hint: Get the entry corresponding to attribute catalog from the relation
+    // Get the entry corresponding to attribute catalog from the relation
     // cache and update the number of records and set it back
+    // (using RelCacheTable::setRelCatEntry() function)

     return SUCCESS;
 }